styleguidist/react-styleguidist/docs/Configuration.md

 };
 ```

-Use it like this in you Markdown files:
+Use it like this in your Markdown files:

     ```js { "file": "./some/file.js" }
     ```